rtakatori49/Grabby-Arm-Boy/README.md

-# Grabby-Arm-Boy
+# Grabby ArmBoy

-C++ code developed to control the robotic arm Grabby Arm Boy
+C++ code developed to control the robotic arm Grabby Arm Boy using Arduino.